kgreer0210/the-1200/README.md

 - Detailed habit pages with session history

 ### 🔄 Real-time Updates

 - Supabase Realtime integration for live session updates
 - Automatic refresh when sessions are created, updated, or completed
 - Multi-device synchronization

 ### 👑 Admin Dashboard

 - View all users and their roles
 - Promote/demote users between admin and customer roles
 - System statistics
-- First user automatically promoted to admin

 ### 🔐 Authentication & Security

 - Email/password authentication via Supabase Auth
 - Row Level Security (RLS) policies ensuring users only see their own data
-- Admin users can view all user data
 - Profile completion flow for new users

 ## Tech Stack